Skip to main content

 3 mentions Positive Neutral Negative

 Character development in the game is seen as lacking depth and immersion, with users noting a need for a more engaging campaign story and background context for missions.
-While customization options for characters and weapons are available, the overall execution feels limited and unpolished, detracting from the potential for richer character growth.
+While character and weapon customization options are available, the overall execution feels limited and unpolished, detracting from the potential for meaningful character growth.

 • “The menus all look fine, the character design is acceptable and allows for customization, and the weapons themselves are customizable with special functions and color choices.”

-• “I would love to see a manual first-person camera available, though, and some more immersive character development and a polished campaign story.”
+• “I would love to see a manual first-person camera available, though, and some more immersive character development and/or a polished campaign story.”

 • “There is no background story around the various missions, the user interface isn't very polished, the movement system is limited, the character development is not too interesting, the graphics are just okay, and the maps are quite small.”